The Streak (song): Content

 Each of the three verses starts with a news reporter, played by Stevens, reporting on disturbances at a supermarket, a service station, and a high school gymnasium during a basketball playoff.
-The reporter interviews a witness at each disturbance, who turns out to be the same man every time (also played by Stevens), describing what he saw and how he tried to warn his wife Ethel to avert her eyes ("Don't look, Ethel!"), but is always too late.
-After each interview, a chorus is sung by multiple voices, though the chorus is the only part of the song that is actually sung while the rest is spoken.
-After the third interview, the man sees the Streak again, and to his horror, Ethel is streaking too, with the witness yelling:.
-"You get your clothes on", and "Say it ain't so".
+The reporter interviews a witness at each disturbance, who turns out to be the same man every time (also played by Stevens), describing what he saw and how he tried to warn his wife Ethel to avert her eyes ("Don't look, Ethel!"), but was always too late.
+After each interview, a chorus is sung by multiple voices, though the chorus is the only part of the song that is actually sung, while the rest is spoken.
+After the third interview, the man sees the Streak again, and to his horror, Ethel is streaking, too, with the witness yelling: "You get your clothes on", and "Say it ain't so".
 During and after each chorus, Ray Stevens blows a siren whistle.
 The laughter was from a recorded laughing machine.

 Music video

-In 1992, eighteen years after the song's original release, Stevens, using a newly-produced version, starred in a music video of "The Streak" as part of a video album called "Ray Stevens Comedy Video Classics".
+In 1992, about 18 years after the song's original release, Stevens, using a newly produced version, starred in a music video of "The Streak" as part of a video album called Ray Stevens Comedy Video Classics.
 The music video remains faithful to the original song's story line, and Stevens again portrays the news reporter and Ethel's husband.
 An animated version of the Streak (a caricature of Stevens) is featured, while an unidentified actor playing the Streak is briefly shown from the knees down.

-The video features "behind the scenes" segments before and after the song: A prim and prudish woman, depicted as being from Standards & Practices (S&P), sternly warns Stevens not to do anything in the video that has to be censored.
-At the end, after nearly everyone winds up disrobing and joining in with the Streak and (an animated version of) Ethel, the S&P woman, worse for wear, grudgingly admits that Stevens "barely" managed to stay within the confines of decency; after she storms away, Stevens looks into the camera and, imitating Ethel's husband, mutters, "Yeah, I did."
+The video features "behind the scenes" segments before and after the song: A prim and prudish woman, depicted as being from Standards and Practices (S&P), sternly warns Stevens not to do anything in the video that has to be censored.
+At the end, after nearly everyone winds up disrobing and joining in with the Streak and (an animated version of) Ethel, the S&P woman, worse for wear, grudgingly admits that Stevens "barely" managed to stay within the confines of decency; after she storms away, Stevens looks into the camera, and imitating Ethel's husband, mutters, "Yeah, I did."

 Belton Richard cover version

-In 1974, the Cajun accordionist and vocalist Belton Richard released "Cajun Streak", a cover version of the song with the lyrics and spoken word passages translated into Cajun French.
+In 1974, Cajun accordionist and vocalist Belton Richard released "Cajun Streak", a cover version of the song with the lyrics and spoken-word passages translated into Cajun French.